GrammaticalFramework/gf-eclipse-plugin/README.markdown

 1. The in-editor validation often needs to be triggered/updated by a keystroke.
 So if you can still see errors which you believe should be correct, try adding a space character to ensure the validation has been re-triggered.
 2. Validation expects to have the project's **Build Automatically** option checked (turned on).
 3. Sometimes you may get an entire file marked with errors, even though in fact there is only a single error which is causing the internal builder to fail.
 In such cases referring to the **Problems** view should help you locate the cause.
+This issue is particularly relevant when changes made to one module may induce errors in its descendants (e.g. renaming a parameter in a resource module).
 This behaviour will hopefully be improved in future versions.

 ### Criteria